khalid-el-masnaoui/PHP-Notes/BEST-PRACTICES.md

 1. Role Based Access Control (RBAC) : Role based access control is giving access to a resource when the subject has a given role.
 2. Permission Based Access Control (PBAC) : Role based access control is giving access to a resource when the subject has a given permission
 3. Access Control Lists (ACL): specifies which subjects are granted access to a resource, as well as what operations are allowed on a given resource.

+##### Broken Authentication
+> When authentication is broken, it means there are loopholes in how users are authenticated, and web sessions are managed.
+Such loopholes can allow attackers to impersonate a user and perform unauthorized actions

+>Attackers can take advantage of poor authentication mechanisms to hijack a users’ account and access sensitive data.
+This is what happens in the case of broken authentication where weak authentication features result in security compromises.

+**Types of Broken Authentication Attacks**
+* Brute Force
+* Session Hijacking
+* Session Fixation
+* Credential Stuffing
+* Session ID in URL Rewrite

+**Remediation** :

+* Where possible, implement multi-factor authentication to prevent automated, credential stuffing, brute force, and stolen credential re-use attacks.
+* Do not ship or deploy with any default credentials, particularly for admin users.
+* Enforce Strong passwords constraints and Implement weak-password checks, such as testing new or changed passwords against a list of the [top 10000 worst passwords](https://github.com/danielmiessler/SecLists/tree/master/Passwords).
+* Align password length, complexity and rotation policies with [NIST 800-63 B’s guidelines in section 5.1.1 for Memorized Secrets](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret) or other modern, evidence based password policies.
+* Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.
+* Limit or increasingly delay failed login attempts.
+Log all failures and alert administrators when credential stuffing, brute force, or other attacks are detected.
+* Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
+Session IDs should not be in the URL, be securely stored and invalidated after logout, idle, and absolute timeouts.

 ### Remote & Local File Inclusion RFI/LFI